nantunes/pentaho-viz-sandbox/docs/visual/samples/bar-d3/index.md

 ## Adapting the HTML sandbox

-Edit the `index.html` file and place the following code in it.
+Edit the `index.html` file and place the following code in it:

 ```html
 <html>